Cargill/splinter-docs/docs/0.5/references/cli/splinterd.1.md

 * `oauth-redirect-url` for specifying the endpoint that the OAuth provider will redirect to when completing authentication.

+* `oauth-openid-url` for specifying the OpenID discovery document URL that will be used to find the OAuth and OpenID endpoints for authentication.
+This option is required if the `oauth-provider` option is set to `openid`; if a different provider is configured, this option will have no effect.

-All 4 of the above arguments must be provided when using OAuth authorization.
-If some but not all of these arguments are provided, splinterd will fail to start.
+The first 4 of the above arguments (provider, client ID, client secret, and redirect URL) must be provided when using OAuth authorization.
+If some but not all of these 4 arguments are provided, splinterd will fail to start.

 The client ID, client secret, and redirect URL must all be registered for an app with the chosen provider.
 The client ID and secret are generated by the provider.